“A little consideration, a little thought for others, makes all the difference.”

 Alan Alexander Milne, Eeyore, Winnie-the-Pooh, 1926

 Steven D. Kelley is among the finest football players to have ever played for a Hoptown program marching toward extinction.
-The Hopkinsville High School Tigers is a brand which has been around forever and has competed in football for more than a century.
-As two high schools in Hopkinsville merge, next year, to form the Christian County Tigers; those days seem gone forever.
-However, before the curtain finally drops, the Tigers have made the playoffs in its final season and are the first district’s second seed.
+The “Hopkinsville High School Tigers” is a brand which has been around forever and has competed in football for more than a century.
+As two high schools in Hopkinsville merge, next year, to form the Christian County Tigers; those days seem forever gone.
+However, before the curtain finally drops, the Tigers have made the playoffs in its final season.
+The Tigers are the first district’s second seed.
 The Tigers have a final game in the “Stadium of Champions,” a facility we choose to refer to as “Tiger Stadium” a final time.
 It is one more time…for all time.
 Hopkinsville’s favorite son, Steven Kelley, together with his beautiful wife of close to 30 years, Tracy (a former Colonel cheerleader), have generously paid for 500-students to attend Friday’s first round playoff game.
 We commend the loving gesture and the spirit in which it was offered.
-What a Kelley thing to do!
+What a truly Kelley thing to do!

 HB Lyon, Scouting Director, “KPGFootball”